PNPC-CaPeL/capel-portal/content/en/la-plongee-au-sein-du-pnpc.md

 ---
 title: Diving in Port-Cros National Park
-menu:
-  show: true
+navigation: true
-  title: Diving
+menu_title: Diving
 weight: 1
 slug: la-plongee-au-sein-du-pnpc
 description: Since the 90s, a voluntary charter has proposed a management system for diving at Port-Cros.
 Since 2016, the regulations have taken over,